GlotPress/GlotPress/README.md

 * Shortcut on Page Up to open the next string to translate
 * Shortcut on Ctrl+Shift+B to "Copy from original"
 * Shortcut on Ctrl+Shift+F to add non-breaking spaces near symbols
+* Shortcut on Ctrl+Alt+R to reset all the GlotDict settings

 # Download